LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

 1. The science image after the initial PypeIt processing.
 Without scrubbing, this would be the 2D image from which the object(s) are extracted.

-2. The PypeIt sky model, where the local sky modeling has included the entire slit thanks to the ``local_maskwidth = 200.`` specified in the PypeIt Reduction File.
+2. The PypeIt sky + object model, where the local sky modeling has included the entire slit thanks to the ``local_maskwidth = 200.`` specified in the PypeIt Reduction File.
+If the object is not included here, it is because the extracted object model includes power from the sinusoidal EMI signal and must therefore be included in the residual image for fitting.
+The sky is purposefully broad-brush and blurred so as to not induce artifacts in the fitted pattern by including, *e.g.*, contiguous rows of sinusoids with similar phase in the sky model (rather in the noise pattern where it belongs).

-3. The PypeIt residual image, where the sky model (and sometimes the object model) has been subtracted and cosmic rays (and other bad pixels) have been masked.
+3. The PypeIt residual image, where the sky model (and frequently the object model) has been subtracted and cosmic rays (and other bad pixels) have been masked.
 What *should* remain in this image is flat residual noise with rms based on the sky model photon statistics.
-In the case of DeVeny images subject to the EMI pickup noise, that noise should be the dominant feature in this frame.
+In the case of DeVeny images subject to the EMI pickup noise, that noise should be the dominant feature in this frame, with some residual sky lines because of the broad-brush sky subtraction above.

 4. The modeled sinusoidal pickup noise.
-While the sinusoidal fit to each row of the residual image (#3) includes a quadratic polynomial to account for secular variation in the background, only the sinusoid is included in this pattern image due to the AC nature of the pickup.
+While the sinusoidal fit to each row of the residual image (#3) includes a quadratic polynomial to account for secular variation in the background, only the base sinusoid is included in this pattern image to match the AC nature of the pickup.

 5. The scrubbed residual image, where the pattern image (#4) has been subtracted off.
 This frame should be largely featureless (except if the